Here's a completely unscientific and sensationalistic but still thought-provoking hidden-camera experiment on that question:

 Or — many languages have a word that covers both green and blue.
 Call it “grue.”
 Their speakers distinguish blue and green very slightly less quickly than English speakers do.
 Is this a “world view”?
 I can only quote my erstwhile UC Berkeley colleague Paul Kay with Willett Kempton here: “If the differences in world view are to be interesting, they must be sizeable.
 Minuscule differences are dull.”

 "We are one nation -- one people -- bound not only by grief but by a set of common ideals. . . .
 [T]he sense of responsibility we felt for one another that day was not a fleeting passion, but a lasting virtue.
 This is a difficult time for our country.
 It's often in such moments that some try to stoke bitterness, to divide us based on our differences, to blind us to what we have in common.
 But on this day, we are reminded that at our best, we do not give in to this temptation. . . .
 So let us grieve for those we've lost, honor those who have sacrificed, and do our best to live up to the shared values that we have -- on this day and every day that follows."

 My September 11, 2008 post: "Do you see what's happening?"

 Tuesday, September 7, 2010

-And here he is, in 1980, in a lively exchange about welfare with a state welfare official named Helen Bohen O'Bannion, who turns out to be a perfect foil for Sowell:
+Here's Thomas Sowell, in 1980, in a lively exchange about welfare with a state welfare official named Helen Bohen O'Bannion, who turns out to be a perfect liberal foil for the conservative Sowell:

 Saturday, September 4, 2010